Nii-Wremedi/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. mkdir is the command used to creat a new directory
 8. mv command is used to move files
 9. rm command is used to deletr file
+10. rm -r command is used to delete non-empty directories